sxalexander/laptop/README.md

 * [Rails] gem for writing web applications
 * [Rbenv] for managing versions of Ruby
 * [Redis] for storing key-value data
-* [Ruby Build] for installing Rubies
-* [Ruby] stable for writing general-purpose code
 * [The Silver Searcher] for finding things in files
-* [Tmux] for saving project state and switching between projects
 * [Watch] for periodically executing a program and displaying the output
 * [Zsh] as your shell